apache/spark/docs/security.rst

 Using kerberos authentication
 '''''''''''''''''''''''''''''

 The hive hook has been updated to take advantage of kerberos authentication.
-To allow your DAGs to use it simply update the connection details with, for example:
+To allow your DAGs to use it, simply update the connection details with, for example:

 .. code-block:: bash